EVERGREEN

 EASTERN HEMLOCK Z4/18m

 Graceful soft branches of pendulous form.
-One of the few eastern trees with a 'rain forest' look.
+One of the few eastern trees with an exotic 'rain forest' look.
 Superb hedging.
 Tolerates shade & north slopes but not wind.
-Long-living.
+Lives for centuries.

 Thuja occidentalis